Meet the Leadership

 John S Martinson - Co-Founder & President

-On Earth Day, 2022, John co-founded Valley of the Sun Electric Vehicle Association with Peter Culin, and in January 2024, the two co-founded DRIVE Electric Arizona, an Arizona Nonprofit Organization.
+On Earth Day, 2022, Peter Culin and I co-founded Valley of the Sun Electric Vehicle Association and in January 2024, we co-founded DRIVE Electric Arizona.

 Peter Culin - Co-Founder, Vice President & Chairman